 High drama this week, with CETA, the Comprehensive Economic and Trade Agreement between Canada and the EU, first blocked by the Walloons, and then rescued following some marathon diplomacy (or inconsequential fudge, depending on your perspective).
 Had the Walloon parliament… Read More ›

+The International Mediation Institute (IMI) published the results of their 2016 International Mediation & ADR Survey this week.
 The survey focused on collecting census data, as well as views on awareness of mediation and alternative dispute resolution (ADR).
 Over 800 participants completed… Read More ›